 Sembcorp is led by an effective board comprising mainly independent non-executive directors.
 The board is headed by Ang Kong Hua.
-He is joined on the board by Tang Kin Fei, Bobby Chin Yoke Choong, Margaret Lui, Tan Sri Mohd Hassan Marican, Tham Kui Seng, Dr Teh Kok Peng, Ajaib Haridass, Neil McGregor, Nicky Tan Ng Kuang as well as Yap Chee Keong, who was appointed to the board on October 1, 2016.
+He is joined on the board by our Group President & CEO Neil McGregor, as well as Margaret Lui, Tan Sri Mohd Hassan Marican, Tham Kui Seng, Dr Teh Kok Peng, Ajaib Haridass, Nicky Tan Ng Kuang, Yap Chee Keong, Jonathan Asherson OBE and Dr Josephine Kwa Lay Keng, who was appointed to the board on August 1, 2018.